minetest/dev.luanti.org/content/for-engine-devs/meetings.md

     * \-> [https://github.com/luanti-org/luanti/issues/10461](https://github.com/luanti-org/luanti/issues/10461)
 * Add trusted contributors as issue triagers. [https://github.com/orgs/minetest/teams/engine/discussions/25](https://github.com/orgs/minetest/teams/engine/discussions/25)
     * Suggested users: Wuzzy, Calinou.
 Wuzzy was already offered core dev, but refused.
-    * They would help ensure issue quality (asking for information, editing, closing duplicated) and oragnise issues (labelling, prioritising)
+    * They would help ensure issue quality (asking for information, editing, closing duplicated) and organize issues (labelling, prioritizing)
     * This doesn't prevent core developers from doing the above.
     * celeron55 is willing to trial this, paramat is against this.
     * \-> Krock, rubenwardy: Demo run with a few chosen people.
 Rules will be written down during this phase to ensure everything's going well.
 Needs discussion with paramat.